Every Year We Abort 1.5 Million Babies While Over 3 Million Families Are in Line to Adopt

 As a Christian, I believe that a person's value is not determined by ethnicity, race, gender, age, ability, citizenship, or any other identifying factor.
 Our dignity is not based on our abilities, whether we are able to care for ourselves or our competence to perform tasks.

 Instead, a person's value is based on being made in the likeness of God; it is a divine and irrevocable membership in the human family.
 All men, women, and children (including preborn children in the womb) should be respected, regardless of their mental capacity, physical ability, or social position.

 No matter what we do or say, our human dignity should not be forfeited or diminished.

-That's why I'm marching in the 45th annual March for Life in Washington D.C., joining thousands of others who care deeply about the sanctity of life.
+That's why I'm marching in this year's annual March for Life in Washington D.C., joining thousands of others who care deeply about the sanctity of life.
 As an adoptive parent, I feel an obligation to do my part to advocate for life.
 My heart longs for our culture to value life from birth to death.

 My Faith Votes—is a nonpartisan movement that motivates, equips and activates Christians in America to vote in every election, transforming our communities and influencing our nation with biblical truth.
 By partnering with national faith leaders, My Faith Votes provides resources to help Christians Pray, Think, and Act to create an America where God is honored in the public square.